-A full moon looked in on my sleep, then a glorious sunrise.
-I’m back on black sand as my trail down the beach this morning.
-Tide is out and walking on concrete-pack.
+A full moon looked in on my sleep followed by a glorious sunrise.
+I’m back on black-sand-as-trail down the beach this morning.
+Tide is out and my feet are on concrete-pack.

 It takes me back to the beginning, walking a long, lonely beach by myself, finding beauty in simplicity – the reflections of clouds, the shape of the tide-carved sand, the trails left by beached shells.

 I meet a woman with a thick Kiwi accent – “The black sand’s high iron content as.” – and her beautiful dog Elliot.
 She just looked up a spot to go for the holiday and came in a caravan as surprised as me it’s so lovely.
 A huge mountain range is in front off in the distance.

 A Kiwi section-hiker is out driving and stops to compare notes.
 I tell him some of the trail is really shite and he responds, “But that’s the challenge!” with a big toothy grin.
 Indeed!

 I cross a stream at its mouth waiting for the magic moment as the waves pull out and the fresh water is still pushed back.
 I land on a little island and only get a bit wet.
 No footprints this part of the beach.